MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/windows-agent.md

 ### How do I restart the agent

-If you are running the agent interactively, see the restart instructions in [Run interactively](#run-interactively).
-If you are running the agent as a service, restart the agent by following the steps in [Run as a service](#run-as-a-service).
+If you're running the agent interactively, see the restart instructions in [Run interactively](#run-interactively).
+If you're running the agent as a service, restart the agent by following the steps in [Run as a service](#run-as-a-service).

 ::: moniker range=">=azure-devops-2020"
 ### How do I set different environment variables for each individual agent?